luispaez24/MLB/README.md

-The website I used to get this information was https://data.fivethirtyeight.com/ I chose 2021 MLB predictions I used google sheets for this assignment for the analyze To upload the picture to git hub I used two ways which was a website called "imgur upload" and just draging the the pdf to github
+The website I used to get this information was https://data.fivethirtyeight.com/ I chose 2021 MLB predictions I used google sheets for this assignment for the analyze.
+To upload the picture to git hub I used two ways which was a website called "imgur upload" and just draging the the pdf to github